department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/hub-pages.md

 ---
 layout: default
-title: Pages
-anchors:
-  - anchor: Hub pages
+title: Hub pages
 ---

-# Pages
+# Hub pages

 Pattern documentation on VA.gov's page templates.

-## Hub pages
 A hub page page does the following:
 - Provides an executive summary of this hub
 - Provides links to lead users to specific sections about that benefit